 - Drilled bridges (required): If your chainstay and seatstay bridges aren’t drilled for fenders, then fender installation will be difficult.
 Ideal is a vertical drilling (above), which allows direct mounting of the fenders.
-The Honjo fenders we sell come with a sliding bracket that allows mounting the fenders on a seatstay bridge drilled horizontally for a rear brake.
+Rene Herse fenders come with an optional sliding bracket that allows mounting the fenders on a seatstay bridge drilled horizontally for a rear brake.

 - If your bridge isn’t drilled, you can drill it yourself and install a rivnut.
 Rivnuts usually are used to retrofit waterbottle bosses on older frames.

 - Equidistant bridges (desirable): When you look at the three photos above, you see that the gap between tire and bridge is the same at the seatstay and chainstay bridges, as well as the fork crown.
 (The same applies to any fender mounting points on the racks.)
 This makes it easy to get good fender lines and to install the fenders stress-free, which is crucial for their longevity.
 If your bridges aren’t spaced correctly, you’ll need to figure out spacers to mount your fenders.

 The short summary of the above: As long as you have adequate clearances, you can use Rene Herse fenders.

 Generally, fenders should be about 30-40% wider than your tires.
 This allows them to wrap around your tires without encroaching on the required clearances.
 This works well for tires up to 42 mm wide, which are best used with 58-60 mm-wide fenders.